List of unproduced television projects based on Marvel Comics: Brother Voodoo

 In January 2003, Syfy ordered a live-action made-for-TV-movie and backdoor pilot based on the Marvel Comics supernatural character Brother Voodoo.
 Hans Rodionoff was announced to write the screenplay, set in New Orleans, of this Reveille Productions and Marvel Studios co-production executive produced by Reveille head Ben Silverman and Marvel Studios' Avi Arad and Rick Ungar.

-The Crossovers
+1000 Days

-In March 2003, CrossGen was in negotiations for a live-action, prime-time television series adaptation of The Crossovers, with Davis Entertainment.
+In January 2003, Syfy also announced it was developing 1000 Days, a live-action television film and backdoor pilot, based on the Marvel Comic series Strikeforce: Morituri, in which near-future soldiers gain enhanced abilities but die 1,000 days later.
+Written by Art Marcum and Matt Holloway, it was a Reveille Productions and Marvel Studios co-production executive produced by Reveille head Ben Silverman and Marvel Studios' Avi Arad and Rick Ungar.

 Skrull Kill Krew

 In 2006, a television series based on Skrull Kill Krew was in development.
 At some point in time, Marvel ceased development for unknown reasons.

 Alter Ego

-In 2006, a television series based on Alter Ego was in development.
+In 2006, a television series based on Alias was in development.
 At some point in time, production was halted for unknown reasons.
 In 2015, a different adaptation of Alias was produced by Netflix, which was developed by Melissa Rosenberg for ABC Studios and Marvel Television.
 The name change was needed due to the unrelated ABC series Alias.